 Agricultural implements dealer.

-Born at Baldur on 26 June 1891, son of Christian Johnson and Arnbjorg Jonsdottir, he was educated at Baldur School and Wesley College, studying law for a time.
-During the First World War, he joined the Canadian Expeditionary Force in 1916 and served in France with the Motor Transport from August 1917 until Armistice.
-He returned to Baldur after the war and worked in his father’s agricultural implements dealership of C. Johnson & Sons.
+Born at Baldur on 26 June 1891, son of Christian Johnson and Arnbjorg Jonsdottir (1858-?), he was educated at Baldur School and Wesley College, studying law for a time.
+In 1916, during the First World War, he joined the Canadian Expeditionary Force and served in France with the Motor Transport from August 1917 until Armistice.
+He returned to Baldur after the war and worked in his father’s agricultural implements dealership of C. Johnson and Sons.
 He moved to Winnipeg in 1947 where he was a manufacturers’ agent.

-On 19 November 1924, he married nurse Dora Landy at Baldur.
-They had two children: Thomas Christian Johnson and Mrs. J. C. Fuller.
+On 19 November 1924, he married nurse Dora Landy (?-?) at Baldur and they subsequently had two children: Thomas Christian Johnson and ?
+Johnson (wife of J. C. Fuller).
 He was a prominent curler, participating in many bonspiels, and visiting Scotland as part of a delegation of Canadian curlers.
-He was a member of the Granite Curling Club, Masons, and IOOF.
+He was made an honorary life member of the Manitoba Curling Association (1952).
+He was a member of the Granite Curling Club, Masons, and Odd Fellows.

 He died at Winnipeg on 3 October 1953 and was buried in the Grund Cemetery.